 We will continue our efforts to attract burrow nesting seabirds, including the fluttering shearwater and the fairy prion (read the 2016 translocation report).
 This work first began in 2006.
 The most recent fairy prion chick translocation was in January 2016 with a 100 percent fledgling rate of the chicks.

-We are hoping to translocate white-faced storm petrels to the island over a three-year period beginning 2018.
-Forty chicks will be translocated from the Hauraki Gulf to Mana Island in February 2018, with another 100 chicks in each of 2019 and 2020.
+We are hoping to translocate white-faced storm petrels to the island over a three-year period beginning 2019.
+Forty chicks will be translocated from the Chatham Island in 2019, with another 100 chicks in each of 2020 and 2021.
 This work is made possible through funding from our major sponsor OMV New Zealand Ltd.

-The concrete gannet colony has, as at early 2017, attracted two resident real gannets, nicknamed Nigel and Norman.
-The concrete decoys were repainted in 2016 with a new neck colour, and it is planned to move some of the colony to higher ground.
-It is hoped female gannets will also stay awhile and start breeding.
+The concrete gannet colony has, as at early 2018, attracted four resident real gannets.
+The concrete decoys were repainted in 2016 with a new neck colour, some were moved to higher ground and the speakers emitting bird calls were relocated in December 2017.
+This has attracted three additional real gannets, in addition to Nigel who has been on the island since 2016.
+It is hoped female gannets will stay awhile and start breeding.

 More details are in our 2016 performance report.